 Calgary’s public transportation system is not as extensive as that of other major Canadian cities, such as Toronto and Vancouver.
 While there are buses and a light rail transit system (LRT), the coverage area is not as extensive, which can make it challenging for those living in certain areas to access public transportation.
 However, the city has made efforts to improve the public transportation system in recent years, including expanding the LRT lines and implementing bus rapid transit (BRT) routes.

-3. Limited cultural diversity and nightlife options compared to other major Canadian cities:
+3. Limited nightlife compared to other major Canadian cities:

 4. Ongoing challenges with urban sprawl and affordable housing: